LAST UPDATED: April 16, 2020

 Over the past twelve months, we have sold the following categories of your Personal Data to third parties:

-- A. Personal identifiers (IP address only).
+- A. Personal identifiers (IP address and email address).

 MORE INFORMATION REGARDING OUR SHARING OF YOUR PERSONAL DATA